 - To personalise your experience – Your information helps us to better respond to your individual needs.

 - To improve our website – We continually strive to improve our website offering, based on the information and feedback we receive from you.

-For staff and students – Cookies are used when you login to Insight/Citrix/Moodle.
+For staff and students – Cookies are used when you login to Insight/Microsoft 365/Moodle.
 The cookies will log your login information.
-The reason for this is Insight/Moodle/Citrix is also accessible using other methods and cookies will also log other information such as technical.
+The reason for this is Insight/Moodle/Microsoft 365 is also accessible using other methods and cookies will also log other information such as technical.

 How do we protect your information?

 We implement a variety of security measures to maintain the safety of any personal information that you share with us.

 - Ensuring we only store your information within our own password protected website and internal secure JCoSS systems